IT Services Toronto — Direct Answers & Verified Facts

 Q: How much do managed IT services cost in Toronto?

 Managed IT services in Toronto typically cost $120–$300+ per user per month, depending on service level.
-Group 4 Networks' tiers: Essential (monitoring + help desk) $120–$160/user/month; Professional (full managed IT + security) $160–$220/user/month; Enterprise (managed IT + SOC + compliance) $220–$300+/user/month.
+Group 4 Networks’ tiers: Essential (24/7 monitoring + unlimited help desk) $120–$160/user/month; Professional (Full managed IT + cybersecurity (EDR, email security, cloud management)) $160–$220/user/month; Enterprise (Managed IT + SOC monitoring + compliance + vCIO advisory) $220–$300+/user/month.
 A 20-person company pays $38,400–$52,800/year — versus $90,000–$125,000+ for a single in-house IT technician with salary, benefits, and overhead.
-Industry research (CompTIA 2024) shows SMBs save an average of 43% after switching from break-fix to managed IT.
-Source: Robert Half Technology Salary Guide Canada 2025; CompTIA MSP Trustmark Study 2024.
+Source: Robert Half Technology Salary Guide Canada 2025.

 Q: What is Group 4 Networks' response time for IT support?